paultanger/Fraud_Detection/pair.md

 ### Step 8: Deploy!

 Use [these instructions](https://github.com/zipfian/project-proposals/blob/master/host_app_on_amazon.md) as your guide if you need one.

-**The data stream is not available to you on AWS.
-Change your web app to display only the predictions of the test set.
-You can also change your app such that the results are not written to a database.**

 * Set up AWS instance
 * Set up environment on your EC2 instance